w3c/wot-marketing/README.md

 ---

 This repository is a collection of material used for communication and marketing purposes of the WoT standardization activity.
+We also collect analytics information and publish it at <https://w3c.github.io/wot-analytics/>.

 ## Repository Structure